Twilight Imperium: Scoring

 At the end of each round, players have the opportunity to score victory points for a public goal that has been revealed and/or for a secret objective assigned to each player at the start of the game.
 The first player to achieve 10 victory points is declared the new Emperor and wins the game.
 After the 6th round, the game also has a mechanism where the game has a chance of ending on any subsequent round and the highest scoring player at that point declared the winner.

 Online implementation

 A community-made implementation of the game was created in Tabletop Simulator.
 It stems from a fan-version of the third edition game called "Shattered Ascension" that was built in Tabletop Simulator in 2011 using the same components but a variant ruleset and gained a significant online community.
 After the publication of game's fourth edition in 2017, a similar Tabletop Simulator implementation was created in 2018 and is now used for online tournaments.
+There is also the website Twilight Wars that lets you play Twilight imperium 4 online with strangers, as well as a Discord bot called AsyncTI4.

 Expansions, variants and optional rules

+Twilight Imperium 1st Edition: The Borderlands

+Fantasy Flight Games released an expansion called The Borderlands in late 1997.
+It was the first expansion for Twilight Imperium First Edition.
+It adds two new factions, several new action cards, and several counters for a variety of new game mechanics.

+Twilight Imperium 1st Edition: Twilight Armada

+Fantasy Flight Games released an expansion called Twilight Armada early 1998 (in tandem with Distant Suns), making it the second expansion for Twilight Imperium First Edition.
+Intended to replace previous ships for the 6 colors of the base game, it includes 300 miniatures.

+Twilight Imperium 1st Edition: Distant Suns

+Fantasy Flight Games released an expansion called Distant Suns in early 1998 (in tandem with Twilight Armada), making it technically the third expansion for Twilight Imperium First Edition.
+A controversial expansion for the game, it added uncertainty and strategy to the game, some counters, and other game aids..

+Twilight Imperium 1st Edition: The Outer Rim

+Fantasy Flight Games released an expansion called The Outer Rim in late 1998, making it the last expansion for Twilight Imperium First Edition.
+It adds 2 new factions, 13 new hexes which formed another exterior ring (hence the expansion name), and a few new game mechanics, with the intention of correcting some problems in the original base game.

+Twilight Imperium 2nd Edition: Hope's End

+Fantasy Flight Games released an expansion called Hope's End in September 2001.
+It includes newer components, a reimagined technology system that includes an improved tree, new action and politics cards, and new factions to play as.